 Your vehicle is equipped with self-adjusting brakes.

-The front and rear disc-type brakes self-adjust every time the brake pedal is applied.
+The front (and rear, if so equipped) disc-type brakes self-adjust every time the brake pedal is applied.
+The rear drum-type brakes also selfadjust every time the brake pedal is applied.